Restioson/SecuNet/README.md

     print("Got packet from " .. sender .. ": \"" .. message .."\"") -- E.g: Got packet from SecunetUser: "Hello!"

-    -- Disconnect from the server
-    secunet.disconnect()
+    -- At the end of this function secunet will take care of logging out and tidying up

 end